-With the proximity version, flow starts when a hand is placed in the detection zone and will continue until it is removed.
+The A4554AA has a proximity action.
+Flow starts when a hand is placed in the detection zone and will continue until it is removed.

-The other version gives a timed flow which is started by placing a hand in the detection zone.
+The A4555AA gives a timed flow which is started by placing a hand in the detection zone.
 Flow will then continue for a preset time of 60 seconds and then stop automatically.
 The preset time can be adjusted by following the procedure outlined in the section on programming the sensor below.